 - Will some drugs be more effective than others in getting A1c into target?

-- Safety - Will new medication or dose impact:
+- Safety or Benefits - Will new medication or dose impact:

-- Risk of hypoglycemia (commercial driver, frail elderly etc),
+- Risk or reduction of hypoglycemia (commercial driver, frail elderly etc),

 - Will increased adherence impact glycemic control?